shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 - [ ] Porosity drag terms
 - [x] WaveType class with constructor for waveLength
 - [x] Paraview XML output
+- [x] Improved Makefile - to reduce compilation time by grouping regular files in a header
+- [x] *bsnqVars* class for storing P, Q, &eta; totDep and time values

 #### Matrices with correct signs
 - [x] Mass M1 and M2